alpoktem/alpoktem.github.io/_posts/2019-12-15-machinedub.markdown

 The diagram above shows a simple scheme of the audiovisual translation process.
 The dubbing translation analyzes the input speech both in terms of linguistic content and its prosodic structure.
 Following, its translation is synthesized respecting the same prosodic structure and then placed over the muted version of the video.
 We aim to achieve coherence between actor's lip movements and the synthesized audio by respecting the prosodic phrasing structure of the actor's utterance.

-To illustrate with an example, let's take a scene from the TV series Heroes, where one of the show's characters Daniel utters the following line.
+To illustrate with an example, let's take a scene from the TV series Heroes, where one of the show's characters Daniel (Malcolm McDowell) utters the following line.
 (Click on the image to watch the actual scene)

 <p align="center"><a href="https://youtu.be/4nhwPDN6esc"><img src="/img/machinedub/heroes_scene.png" width="500" alt="A scene from Heroes"></a></p>

-Our English-to-Spanish neural machine translation system translates this sentence as:
+A English-to-Spanish neural machine translation system translates this sentence as below.
+It is not perfect but gets the message.

 ```
 Has hecho mucho por nosotros.
 Hemos hecho mucho por ti.
 Tanto que no podíamos hacer para ti, si te vas a abandonar.
 ```

-If we wanted to dub this segment, we could use our Spanish text-to-speech system (TTS) and place the output on the video following our machine dubbing scheme.
-However, to achieve realistic alignment between the synthesized translation and the video, we should somehow _condition_ the synthesis to respect Daniel's phrasing.
+If we were to dub this segment, we could use our Spanish text-to-speech system (TTS) and place the output on the video following our machine dubbing scheme.
+However, to achieve realistic alignment between the synthesized translation and the video, we should somehow _condition_ the synthesis to respect McDowells's phrasing of the line.

 Visualizing his utterance where yellow boxes indicate pauses, the synthesis of the translation should go a bit like below.

 <p align="center"><img src="/img/machinedub/scene_translation_synth.png" alt="Synthesis with prosodic phrase alignment" width="700"></p>

-The challenge here is not only to fit the synthesis within the time interval he is speaking, but also to respect the way he structures his utterance with paused intervals.
-We'll call these inner segments **prosodic phrases** as they are enclosed within an intonational structure and terminated with a pause.
+The challenge here in obtaining a synchronized synthesis is not only to fit within the time interval he is speaking.
+He structures his speech into prosodic units which are enclosed within an intonational structure and terminated with a pause.
+If the synthesized speech doesn't synchronize with these sub-phrases, it would give an unrealistic feeling since his lips are not moving during these paused intervals.

-Doing this automatically would require the following: (1) Detecting the prosodic phrases (words and timings) in the input sentence, (2) Mapping them to meaningful portions of the translation output and then finally (3) synthesizing them with the timings we get from the input sentence.
+Performing this automatically would require the following: (1) Detecting the **prosodic phrases** (words and timings) in the input sentence, (2) Mapping them to meaningful portions of the translation output, and then finally (3) synthesizing them with the timings we get from the input sentence.

 To illustrate these steps on the rough pipeline introduced earlier:

 <p align="center"><img src="/img/machinedub/pipeline_intermediate_steps.png" alt="Machine dubbing pipeline" width="700"></p>
 <p align="center">Detailed machine dubbing pipeline</p>